rokopt/spec/src/architecture/m1/ethereum-bridge.md

 This means the at the end of every M1 epoch, a special transaction must be sent to the Ethereum contract detailing the new public keys and stake of the new validator set.
 This message must also be signed by at least 2 / 3 of the current validators as a "transfer of power".
+It is to be included in validators vote extensions as part of the bridge header.
+Signing an invalid validator transition set will be consider a slashable offense.

 Due to asynchronicity concerns, this message should be submitted well in advance of the actual epoch change, perhaps even at the beginning of each